 Welcome to my 2016 Christmas home tour.
 We are so happy to celebrate Christmas in this new home we have affectionately named the Trail House Reno.
-We checked out some Weichert Realtors featured real estate listings however when we found this house, it was perfect for us.
-It took us a while to find the right one, but we truly love it!!

-While we have made great strides since purchasing this house in the spring but we still have a few little pesky details to wrap up and projects to finish.
+While we have made great strides since purchasing this house in the spring we still have a few little pesky details to wrap up and projects to finish.

 Regardless, it is finally starting to feel like home and we are so thankful for it.
-We hope to turn this huge undertaking or burden as some might see it into a place to bless those we love and care about.
+We hope to turn this huge undertaking or burden, as some might see it into a place to bless those we love and care about.

 Thankfully, I was given this little nudge to reset my thoughts last weekend with a timely sermon series at our church focusing on “A Perfect* Christmas.”
 (Notice the little astricks.)